NiravDaraji/infra-gitops/README.md

 -   Kubernetes Cluster Access
 -   GitHub Username
 -   GitHub Personal Access Token (PAT)
--   Permission to install resources in the cluster

 > [!IMPORTANT]
 > **Note:** This deployment kit assumes that **ArgoCD is not** installed on the cluster in the `argocd` namespace.